capncrockett/sleeper-tools/README.md

 pip install -r requirements.txt
 ```

-2. Create a `.env` file in the project root with your Sleeper user ID:
+2. Create a `.env` file in the project root with your Sleeper username:
 ```
 SLEEPER_USERNAME=your_username
 ```